 Emerging political ideas and economic models, like basic income.

 My name is Lydia and I founded The New Modality.
 As the founder, I anticipate that we’ll spend the first few years mostly trying to survive.
-I also anticipate that survival will be a challenging task in itself!
+I also anticipate that survival will be challenging!

-But the ultimate goal is to create something beautiful that truly serves The New Modality community.
+It helps to keep the ultimate vision in mind: To create something beautiful that truly serves The New Modality community.
 As part of that service, I want to keep our processes transparent and our channels open, even when it's difficult.
-So, although this may sometimes make our lives harder during our difficult startup years, I want to stay clear about our values and stay open to feedback and ideas.
+So, although this will sometimes make our lives harder during our difficult startup years, I want to go the extra mile to stay clear about our values from the very beginning, and to stay open to feedback and ideas.

 Hearing feedback gets harder as the audience gets bigger.
 I know that from experience.
 Right now, our audience — The New Modality community — is nascent and I’m closely in touch with most of it.
 In the future, I won’t be able to stay so closely in touch with the community's extremities.
 Yet I want to stay aware, and more importantly, to stay accountable.
 I want to both hold and to deserve the trust of our community.